Luigi Maldera

 Luigi Maldera (19 January 1946 – 5 November 2021) was an Italian football coach and player who made more than 400 appearances in the Italian professional leagues playing as a defender.
 He played five seasons (92 games, 4 goals) in Serie A for Hellas Verona, A.C.
 Milan and Catanzaro.

+Personal life

 His younger brothers Attilio Maldera and Aldo Maldera played football professionally.
 To distinguish them, Luigi was referred to as Maldera I, Attilio as Maldera II and Aldo as Maldera III.
+He was a father of football manager Andrea Maldera.